rajeshrinet/pystokes/pyforces/README.md

-This folder contains the core files of PyStokes repo.
+This folder contains the core files of PyForces library.

-Each file corresponds to the boundary conditions in the flow.

-utils.pyx has miscellaneous functionalities
+The file forceFields.pyx has implementation of various body forces and torques acting in colloidal systems.